 Thailand.
 Thailand has well-developed infrastructure and a free-enterprise economy, which is both conducive and enticing to certain foreign investment.
 While Thailand experienced an increase in exports in recent years, the rate of export growth has since slowed, in part due to domestic political turmoil, weakness in commodity prices and declines in growth rates in China.
 Moreover, Thailand has pursued preferential trade agreements with a variety of partners in an effort to boost exports and maintain high growth.
 However, weakening fiscal discipline, separatist violence in the south, the intervention by the military in civilian spheres, and continued political instability may cause additional risks for investments in Thailand.
 The risk of political instability has proven substantial, as the protests, disputed election, government collapse, and coup of 2014 have led to short term declines in GDP, a collapse of tourism, and a decrease in foreign direct investment.
-The military junta continues to retain control of the government and has not indicated a willingness to cede power, persistently delaying the return of democratic elections.
-Such uncertainty regarding the return of democratic governance to Thailand could jeopardize the maintenance of economic growth.
+The military junta formally controlled the government from 2014 until July 2019.
+Parliamentary elections were held in May 2019 in which pro-military parties won a slim majority and the former military junta leader became Prime Minister.
+However, international watchdog groups claimed the election was not free and fair.
+Uncertainty regarding the stability and legitimacy of Thailand's new elected government could have a negative impact on economic growth.

 In the long term, Thailand's economy faces challenges including an aging population, outdated infrastructure, and an inadequate education system.
 Thailand's cost of labor has risen rapidly in recent years, threatening its status as a low cost manufacturing hub.
 In addition, natural disasters may affect economic growth in the country.
+Natural disasters may become more frequent and severe as a result of global climate change.
+Given the particular vulnerability of Thailand to the effects of climate change, disruptions in international efforts to address climate-related issues may have a disproportionate impact on a fund's investments in the country.
 Thailand continues to be vulnerable to weak economic growth of its major trading partners, particularly China and Japan.
-Additionally, Thailand's economy may be limited by lack of available capital for investment resulting from the European debt crisis and persistent slow growth in the global economy, as well as increases in interest rates and the tapering of other monetary policies adopted by the central banks of developed countries.
+Additionally, Thailand's economy may be limited by lack of available capital for investment resulting from the European debt crisis and persistent slow growth in the global economy.